vegaprotocol/documentation/docs/concepts/governance/lifecycle.md

 ## Submitting proposals in a batch
 You can submit governance proposals individually, or batch up the proposed changes into one proposal.

-The only thing that can't be proposed in a batch is adding a new asset - that needs to be a proposal on its own.

 When a batch proposal goes up for the vote, each proposed change within the batch needs to pass based on its own voting requirements.
 For example, if the batch includes a market change, the equity-like share voting rules apply to that specific change.

 Every proposed change in the batch needs to pass its voting requirements, or the whole batch fails.